docker/docs/docker-for-windows/troubleshoot.md

 #### Typical failures we see with nested virtualization

 * Slow boot time of the Linux VM.
 If you look in the logs, you'll see some entries prefixed with `Moby`.
 On real hardware, it takes 5-10 seconds to boot the Linux VM; roughly the time between the `Connected` log entry and the `* Starting Docker ... [ ok ]` log entry.
-If you boot the Linux VM inside a Window VM, this may take considerably longer.
+If you boot the Linux VM inside a Windows VM, this may take considerably longer.
 We have a timeout of 60s or so.
 If the VM hasn't started by that time, we retry.
 If the retry fails we print an error.
 You may be able to work around this by providing more resources to the Windows VM.